ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 If you always tell the truth, you won't lie to yourself.
 Wishful thinking is a trap which will have an easier time avoiding if you always tell the truth.

+You'll see the words as clearly as possible.

 ### Foundation

 Telling the truth is easier when you believe certain assumptions: